 An impressive fact about St. Petersburg College is that 98 percent of their Associate Degree grads have either found jobs in the field, are serving in the military, or are furthering their education!
 Boasting an “excellent national reputation,” the Veterinary Technology Associate in Science degree at St. Petersburg College prepares you for the national certification exam, trains you in a vast range of skills which includes, nursing, radiology, surgical prep, anesthesia and much more.

-SPC allows you to complete your clinicals in the town you live in.
-Career opportunities include, but are not limited to, equine, zoo, wildlife, livestock and exotic animal practice.
+SPC allows you to complete your clinical in the town you live in.
+Career opportunities include, but are not limited to, equine, zoo, wildlife, livestock, and exotic animal practice.

 Campus Location: Clearwater, FL

 School Accreditation: Southern Association of Colleges and Schools Commission on Colleges, American Veterinary Medical Association.

 Program Standouts: Animal Anatomy, Veterinary Office Procedures, Small and Large Animal Breeds, and Behavior, Animal Medicine, Animal Dentistry, Animal Physiology, in addition to, Surgical Preparation, Avian and Exotic Pet Medicine, and many others.

 Learn more about St. Petersburg College’s ONLINE ASSOCIATE OF SCIENCE (AS) IN VETERINARY TECHNOLOGY DEGREE PROGRAM

 Should I earn an online Associate of Science degree in Veterinary Technology?

 The care of our beloved pets ranks right up there with the care of our human family members.
 If you are an animal lover, (and who isn’t?), you will excel in the field of veterinary nursing.